For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 This leads to another irksome point with many cooks – their limited ability to sear and brown.
 Because of the higher temperature limitations, browning and searing is difficult to achieve – often, a piece of meat will simply stew in its own juices.
 Best to use cast iron, carbon, or stainless steel for this task.

 Don’t forget: if you have a nonstick set, you’ll need a buffer of some sort if you are stacking them to protect the surface.
-Use a silicone mat or old tea towel to provide a protective layer.
+Use an old tea towel to provide a protective layer in between.

 Helpful Features to Look For: